 Capture a shared understanding of a domain of interest.

-Provide a formal and machine manipulable model of the domain.
+Provide a formal and machine interpretable model of the domain.

 The ontology lists and denominates these concepts which have agreed, well defined, meanings within the domain of interest (e.g. the concept of "Device" has an agreed, well defined, meaning within the scope of the Smart Appliances REFerence (SAREF) ontology see [i.2]).